On the Uniqueness of Global Multiple SLEs: Preliminaries

 \subsection{A Crucial Coupling Result for SLEs}

-We finish this preliminary section with a result from~\cite{WernerWuCLEtoSLE}, which says that we can construct $\SLE$s using the Brownian loop soup and the Brownian excursion soup.
-This gives us a coupling of $\SLE$s in two Dobrushin domains $U \subset \Omega$, which will be crucial in our proof of Theorem~\ref{thm::global_unique}.
+We finish this preliminary section with a result from~\cite{WernerWuCLEtoSLE}, which says that we can construct $\SLE$s from the Brownian loop soup and the Brownian excursion soup.
+This gives a coupling of $\SLE$s in two Dobrushin domains $U \subset \Omega$, which will be crucial in our proof of Theorem~\ref{thm::global_unique} (for Lemma~\ref{lem::sle_positivechance_stay} for $\kappa \in [8/3,4]$).

 \smallbreak